Real Estate Lingo Decoded

 Inflation: the number of dollars in circulation exceeds the amount of goods and services available for purchase; inflation results in a decrease in the dollar's value.

-Interest: a fee charged for the use of borrowing money usually calculated as a percetage for mortgage purposes.
+Interest: a fee charged for the use of borrowing money usually calculated as a percentage for mortgage purposes.

 Interest Rate: the amount of interest charged on a monthly loan payment, expressed as a percentage.